-Requesting Change of Bus Stop Location
+Requesting Additional Bus Assignment or Change of Bus Stop Location

-- Requests must be submitted on bus stop change form. - No changes will occur the first three weeks of school. - All requests will be reviewed by the Transportation Coordinator. - Review of request may take 4 weeks and will be responded to in order received. - Response will be written.
+- Requests for additional bus stops due to parental custody matters must be submitted using the Shared Custody Transportation Request form found on the district website at cvschools.org > Support Operations > Transportation > Shared Custody Transportation Request Form.
+Instructions for completion are noted on the form page. - Requests to change the physical location of the bus stop must be submitted using the Request to Change Location of Bus Stop form found on the district website at cvschools.org > Support Operations > Transportation > Request to Change Location of Bus Stop. - No location changes will occur the first three weeks of school. - All requests will be reviewed by the Transportation Manager. - Review of request may take 4 weeks and will be responded to in order received. - Response will be written.